ArtifactDB/artifactdb-infra/README.md

 - version infra, eg. `infra.v3`, from git branch?
 - support for ingress controller NGINX?
 - auto-install local dependencies? like kubectl must match k8s version, but that info in from a variable
+- custom eks addon install as a module (refactor)